Paying in instalments

 Lenders offering caps and floors are likely to experience higher customer demand for their underlying loan product, regardless of whether they also offer borrowers the option to pay in instalments.

 This is because applying caps to floating rate loans or floors to fixed rate loans provides optimal capped financing for the borrower.
-Adding capped loans to the range of products offered increases the number of potential customers for each underlying loan:
+Adding capped rate loans or capped rate mortgages to the range of products offered increases the number of potential customers for each underlying loan:

 Whichever option is selected by the borrower, the lender’s net cash flows remain unchanged from those of the original underlying loan.